 Cancer diagnosis is one the most stressful experience in cancer patient’s life.
 Being in a support group helps survivors, patients cope with emotional trauma caused by the disease.
 While some people experience shock, anger, and disbelief, others may feel intense sadness, fear, and a sense of loss.
 Even the most supportive family members and friends cannot understand exactly how it feels to have cancer, this can sometimes lead to feelings of loneliness and isolation.

 ACSG is also designed for specific audiences, including:

 - Members of the Black community battling cancer

 - Caregivers, family members, and friends

-It is a safe place to share information, coping skills, and most importantly, a place to give and get emotional support.
-Survivors and those on remission give words of hope to fighters, ways to cope, and the ability to share without fear.
+The African Cancer Support Group is a safe space to share information, coping skills, and most importantly, a place to give and get emotional support.
+Survivors and members on remission give words of hope and encouragement to fighters, share knowledge of ways to cope, and the ability to share without fear.